 - chopped fresh cilantro, for serving

-In a large soup pot, heat the oil over medium heat and add the diced onion and garlic.
-Saute for 2-3 minutes, until the onions are translucent.
-Stir in the ginger and spices and cook for 1 more minute, stirring constantly.
+- In a large soup pot, heat the oil over medium heat and add the diced onion.
+Saute for 3-4 minutes, until the onions are translucent.

-Add the vegetable broth, lentils, cauliflower and sweet potatoes.
-Bring to a boil and then lower the heat.
-Simmer for 20-25 minutes, until the vegetables are tender and the red lentils are cooked.
+- Add the vegetable broth, coconut milk, lentils, cauliflower and sweet potatoes.
+Bring to a boil and then lower the heat and simmer for 20-25 minutes, uncovered.
+The lentils should thicken and the sweet potatoes should be tender.

-Stir in the fresh spinach and cook until wilted.
-Add salt to taste and serve with fresh bread and chopped fresh cilantro.
+- Stir in the fresh spinach and cook until wilted.
+Add salt to taste and serve with fresh bread and chopped fresh cilantro, if desired.